Topaz1618/MeowShop/README.md

 - Sandbox environment web-side payment (used in this project)

 - Web payment in production environment,need to upload business license, only for enterprise users.
-Click to view [Create Company Account Application](https://opendocs.alipay.com/open/270/01didh)
+You can click to view [Create Company Account Application](https://opendocs.alipay.com/open/270/01didh)

     The payment process of the production environment is the same as that of the sandbox environment, no need to modify the code, just modify the following configuration items
     ```